kiyunkim/Note-to-Self/Pluralsight/javascript.md

 ## Control Flow

-- Using **control flow** allows us to run code only under certain conditions.
+- Using **control flow** allows us to run code only under certain conditions
+- Uses code in a non-linear fashion

 #### If/Else
-If/Else statements are one of the most common types of control flow.
+- If/Else statements are one of the most common types of control flow.
 They allow us to run code only **if** a certain condition is first met, and we can tell our code to do something **else** if that condition is not met.

+#### Switch
+-